Chrissie-Law/AREAD-Multi-Domain-Recommendation/README.md

 - **Download**: [AliCCP Dataset](https://tianchi.aliyun.com/dataset/408).
 - **Reference**: Ma, X., Zhao, L., Huang, G., et al. (2018).
 Entire space multi-task model: An effective approach for estimating post-click conversion rate.
 In *SIGIR 2018*, pages 1137-1140.

-### Dataset Handling
-The datasets selected, Amazon and AliCCP, are prepared and utilized as follows:

-**Amazon Dataset:**
-- We process all 25 available item categories from the dataset, covering data from the most recent 12 months.
-- Users and items are filtered to include those with at least 3 interactions.
-- Ratings above a user's average are labeled positive.
-(Labeling based on a global average would yield a positive ratio as high as 68%, which deviates from practical usage in recommendation systems.)
-- We track historical sequences of positive and negative interactions from the past 6 months to enrich feature sets.
-- Data is split temporally into training, validation, and test sets in a 90:5:5 ratio.

-**AliCCP Dataset:**
-- We focus on users and items with more than 15 interactions, sampling 30 distinct item categories as separate domains.
-- This dataset employs binary labels derived from click events.
-- The dataset's original training segment is used for model training, while the test set is split into validation and test subsets in equal proportions.

 ### Cloud-Theme Dataset